zonemaster/zonemaster/docs/specifications/tests/MethodsNT.md

 *Status of this document (MethodsNT):*

-*The methods are used in, and referred to, the Test Case specifications as shortcuts for steps shared between several Test Cases.
+*The methods are used in, and referred from, the Test Case specifications as shortcuts for steps shared between several Test Cases.
 The methods defined in this document are planned to replace the old (current) methods defined in [Methods].
 Before the transistion all Test Cases still use the old methods ([Methods]).